kcarbor/kcarbor.github.io/_pages/about.md

 <script src="https://kit.fontawesome.com/568534ed70.js" crossorigin="anonymous"></script>

-Hey there!
-I'm Dr. Kevin Baum, a passionate ethicist and computer scientist at the forefront of exploring the ethical dimensions of AI.
+Hi, I'm Kevin Baum, a passionate ethicist (Dr. phil.) and computer scientist (M.Sc.) at the forefront of AI research.

-At DFKI, I lead initiatives to ensure AI development aligns with societal values and ethical standards.
-In January 2023, I took on the role of deputy head of the [Neuro-Mechanistic Modeling](https://www.dfki.de/nmm) research department at the [DFKI](https://www.dfki.de/web).
-By December 2023, I became head of the [Center for European Research in Trusted AI (CERTAIN)](https://certain.dfki.de).
-Since October 2024, I have been leading my own research group, [Responsible AI and Machine Ethics (RAIME)](https://dfki.de/en/web/research/research-departments/neuro-mechanistic-modeling/raime).
+As a senior researcher at the <a href="https://www.dfki.de">German Research Center for Artificial Intelligence (DFKI)</a>, I am dedicated to exploring the myriad challenges arising from the interplay between technology and society, immersing myself in responsible AI theory and practice.

+Since October 2024, I have been leading my own research group, <a href="https://dfki.de/en/web/research/research-departments/neuro-mechanistic-modeling/raime">Responsible AI and Machine Ethics (RAIME)</a>.
+From December 2023 until recently, I headed the <a href="https://certain.dfki.de">Center for European Research in Trusted AI (CERTAIN)</a> and continue to serve on its executive board.
+Additionally, I am deputy head and lab manager of the <a href="https://www.dfki.de/nmm">Neuro-Mechanistic Modeling (NMM)</a> research department.

 **Research Interests:** <br>